Thermal Stability Of Charged Rotating Quantum Black Holes: Thermal holography

 The advantage of the isolated (and also the radiant or {\it dynamical}) horizon description is that one can associate with it a mass $M_h^t$, related to the ADM energy of the spacetime through the relation

 where, $E^{t}_{rad}$ is the energy associated with spacetime between the horizon and asymptopia.
-For stationary spacetimes, the existence of a global timelike killing vector requires that $E_{rad}^t =0$, implying that the ADM energy, measured at asymptopia, is the only definition of the energy of such a spacetime.
-An isolated horizon, in contrast, does not require stationarity, and therefore admits $E^t_{rad} \neq 0$, and hence a mass defined {\it locally} on the horizon.
+An isolated horizon does not require stationarity, and therefore admits $E^t_{rad} \neq 0$, and hence admits a mass defined {\it locally} on the horizon.